15 SF Restaurants That Have Christmas Dinner Covered

 How to order: Place your order by December 13 for pickup on December 23 or 24.

 Top of the Mark

-A brunch at Top of the Mark at the Intercontinental Mark Hopkins San Francisco is a treat on any occasion, but on Christmas Day, when it’s full of holiday decor, a pianist is playing your favorite carols, and the endless views feel even more magical, it’s that much more spectacular.
-If we tried to list out the buffet offerings, we would still be typing come Christmas, but rest assured, it’s got everything you could want and then some.
-See for yourself.
-The buffet is $169 per adult (with unlimited bubbly) and $65 for kids.
+A brunch at Top of the Mark at the Intercontinental Mark Hopkins San Francisco is a treat on any occasion, but on Christmas Eve and Christmas Day, when it’s full of holiday decor and a pianist is playing your favorite carols, complete with endless views, it feels even more magical.
+If we tried to list the buffet offerings, we would still be typing come Christmas, but rest assured, it’s got everything you could want and then some—see for yourself.
+The buffet is $189 per adult (with unlimited bubbly) and $65 for kids.

-Treat yourself to a Proper Christmas dinner at Villon.
-The four-course prix fixe menu from chef Jason Fox promises to showcase the seasonality of California ingredients, but, for now, exactly what he’ll serve remains a mystery (a very delicious mystery, we’re certain).
-It’s $115 per person, with an optional reserve wine pairing for $45.
+Treat yourself to a proper Christmas Eve or Christmas dinner at Villon.
+The multi-course prix-fixe menu from chef Jason Fox promises to showcase traditional dishes with chef-driven touches, but exactly what he’ll serve remains a mystery (a very delicious mystery, we’re certain).
+It’s $145 per person, with an optional wine pairing for $65.

-Wise Sons is serving its full menu of Jewish comfort food, including breakfast dishes like corned beef hash and challah French toast, sandwiches like classic pastrami or corned beef sliced hot and served on housemade double-baked rye, potato latkes, pastrami cheese fries, and black and white cookies for dessert.
+Wise Sons is serving its full menu of Jewish comfort food, including breakfast dishes like Corned Beef Hash and Challah French Toast, sandwiches like Classic Pastrami or Corned Beef, sliced hot and served on house-made double-baked rye, plus Potato Latkes, Pastrami Cheese Fries, and black and white cookies for dessert.